-This two-story exhibit features immersive spaces, hands-on activities, touch screen interactives, and audio-visual displays that detail Pittsburgh’s definitive story.
+The History Center’s flagship exhibition features rare artifacts, immersive spaces, hands-on activities, touch screen interactives, and audio-visual displays that detail Pittsburgh’s story of ingenuity.

-- Life-like figures including Queen Aliquippa, Andrew Carnegie, and Rosie the Riveter.
+- Explore lifelike historical figures, including Queen Aliquippa, Andrew Carnegie, Martin Delany, and Rosie the Riveter.

-- A model of the casting process at Fort Pitt Foundry, on loan from the Smithsonian Institution, the Strip District-based iron foundry that built the world’s largest cannon.
+- Check out a model of the casting process at Fort Pitt Foundry, on loan from the Smithsonian Institution, the Strip District-based iron foundry that built the world’s largest cannon.

 - Step inside Pittsburgh’s premier jazz club, the Crawford Grill, and listen to music from some of history’s most prominent jazz musicians, such as George Benson, Billy Strayhorn, Stanley Turrentine, and Mary Lou Williams.

-- Listen to recordings that changed the course of history such as the first commercial broadcast in radio by KDKA in 1920.
+- Listen to recordings that changed the course of history like first commercial radio broadcast by KDKA in 1920

-- See a full scale model of Elektro, the first voice animated robot, originally built by Westinghouse.
-Look for his dog Sparko!
+- See a full-scale model of Elektro, the first voice animated robot, originally built by Westinghouse, along with his trusty dog Sparko!